The Many Hats Worn By An Inbound Marketing Consultant

 Based on the assessment, determine what your marketing objectives are and what the relative priority of each objective is.
 A list of objectives can include:

-More business from existing customers
+Getting more business from our existing customers

-A greater number of net new customers each month
+Landing a greater number of net new customers each month

-More leads from our vendors
+Acquiring more leads from our vendors

 Identify Your Target Accounts